Brexit: Your guide to EU jargon

 Divergence: Allowing rules and regulations to differ between the European Union and the UK after Brexit.

-Divorce bill: The money the UK has in principle agreed to pay the European Union as part of the deal on Britain's departure.
-It includes the UK's share of the EU's unpaid bills, contributions to the EU budget for 2019 and 2020, pensions for EU officials and a long list of smaller items.
+Divorce bill: This is the amount the government will pay when the UK leaves the EU.
+It includes the UK's share of the EU's unpaid bills.
+EU budgets are agreed seven years in advance so the UK signed up to the current cycle, which ends in 2020.
 The independent Office for Budget Responsibility has estimated the cost of the financial settlement at £37 billion.

 E